Need To Know

 Each Cub Scout is responsible for providing their own lunch, snack, and drink for the lunch time period.
 It is advised that each Scout pack their lunch inside a labeled, one gallon zip-lock bag with an ice pack to keep it cool.
 Some people choose to freeze a bottle of water and store it in with their lunch, but please note that they don’t always thaw in time for lunch.
 Den Leaders will provide a cooler at your meeting area for the storage of ONLY their Den’s lunches.
 We encourage you to coordinate within your Den as to providing ice for the cooler.
 Camp Riverhawk does not supply ice for individual Den coolers.
 All Den Leaders and volunteer parents are required to bring their lunch on the day they attend camp.

 Our Tiger Program has the same mission as the rest of the Scouting program, but is simple, extremely flexible and a great way to introduce first-grade aged Scouts to Camp Riverhawk .
 These younger Scouts are able to attend camp with their parents (on-site) and participate in an enhanced program that encourages them to learn and explore through hands-on, high-energy activities, while still incorporating age appropriate down time in the schedule.
 Adult guardians are required to volunteer each day that these young Scouts attend Camp Riverhawk.
-For 2023 the Tiger program will be offered Wednesday and Thursday.
+The Tiger program is offered Wednesday and Thursday.
 Tiger Scouts can participate in "Kids Korner" for the rest of the week if their parents are all-week volunteers.

 Awards at Camp